 “I’ve fallen in love with the Italian lifestyle and domani (tomorrow) attitude.
 No need to worry because there is always domani.
 No worries, it will be taken care of domani, so for now, let’s just have a coffee and watch the people promenade by.”

-Other plus factors have been the affordability and decrease value of dwelling in contrast to the US, the recent chemical-free produce on sale in native retailers, and the attractive coastlines and olive groves.
+Other plus factors had been the affordability and decrease price of residing in contrast to the US, the recent chemical-free produce on sale in native retailers, and the attractive coastlines and olive groves.

 “It’s reminiscent of Southern California in the 1960s,” Richardson provides.
 “I remember as a child passing through orange groves to get to Disneyland, Riverside, Santa Barbara.”